-We are accepting applications for Class 56, which is scheduled to begin in early 2019.
+We are accepting applications for Class 57, which is scheduled to begin on July 29, 2019.

 Being an Arlington Police Officer is answering a call that is greater than one’s self.
 It is a commitment to protect and serve.
 Leadership, honor, respect, teamwork and accountability are at the core of our daily mission.
 Being an Arlington Police Officer is a title we’ve earned.

 The men and women of the Arlington Police Department do more than make a living; we make a difference!

 The Arlington Police Basic Academy is a 32 week program consisting of a curriculum of approximately 1,280 hours of instruction which includes the following: